• Skip to main content

 Step 2:

-Transfer soaked Urad Dal into a blender or a food processor.
+Transfer soaked dal into a blender or a food processor.
 Add 2-3 tbsp water to it & grind to form smooth paste.

 Step 3:

-Add Urad dal paste, cooking oil, salt & all the spices to flour.
+Take whole wheat flour in a mixing bowl or plate.
+Add ground urad dal, oil, salt & all the spices to it.
 Mix well.

-Once all the ingredients are mixed, start adding water and knead it into soft dough.
+Once all the ingredients are mixed, start adding water gradually and knead into soft dough.

 Step 4:

-Take medium sized ball, roll it into dry flour.
+Take a medium sized ball from the dough and roll it into dry flour.
 Flatten it using hand or rolling pin into 2″ inches diameter circle.
 Apply some ghee or oil in the centre and bring all its edges together as shown below:

 Step 5: